SijjadhKhalid/FirstWebsite/README.md

 Links to linkedin, Github and Extracurriculars with some animated effects.
 Included a navigation bar and a description area on the bottom of the page.

 # Functionality
-This is a website portfolio which will be able to help recruiters view your professional endeavors and projects with more ease.
+Website portfolios help group your projects amd professional history in one place